josephmontes/wOBAvs.xwOBA/README.md

 |    2021     |     Julio Urías |  0.274 | 0.269 |  0.005 |   13.8%  |   5.4%   |   4.0%   |     LAD     |        -18         |

 ### NOTES
-- The d_wOBA for this group of pitchers is 0.001
+- The average d_wOBA for this group of pitching seasons is 0.001
+  - This is 86% below average
-  - The average d_wOBA for pitchers in general is 0.007
+  - The average d_wOBA for qualified pitchers is 0.007
 - The average OAA value for this group of pitchers: 7 OAA
   - league-wide OAA: 0 OAA
+- I believe that pitchers have less control than batters do over the types of batted balls they encounter
+  - Especially when we look at Pull/Center/Oppo Splits

 ### PLAYER SPOTLIGHT